Don't Watch Catherine The Great Until You Read This

-Behold, the three stages of watching HBO’s four-part miniseries Catherine the Great, premiering October 21.
+Behold, the three stages of watching HBO’s four-part miniseries Catherine the Great (the entire four-part series will air on Sky Atlantic and NOW TV on Thursday 3rd October) with a linear broadcast taking place from 9pm.
 During stage one, you’ll be flailing and thinking, “I am unmoored!
 Who is who!”
 In stage two, you’ll feel duped by recent pop culture: Have we really been caring about the English monarchy and its infinite King Henrys all this time when the Russians have been around?

 Stage three is obsession.
 You’ll want to know everything there is to know about Catherine the Great, Russia’s longest-ruling female monarch (played excellently by Helen Mirren).